- Emanuel & Robert Hart Assistant Professor of Medical Ethics and Health Policy

-Emily Largent, JD, PhD, RN, is an Assistant Professor in the Department of Medical Ethics and Health Policy.
+Emily Largent, JD, PhD, RN, is the Emanuel & Robert Hart Assistant Professor of Medical Ethics and Health Policy.
 She holds a secondary appointment at Penn Law and is a Senior Fellow at the Leonard Davis Institute of Health Economics at the University of Pennsylvania.

 Dr. Largent’s current research focuses on ethical and regulatory aspects of human subjects research with a particular focus on Alzheimer’s disease research.
 Her work is supported by a K01 career development award from the National Institute on Aging.
 In 2020, Dr. Largent was named a Greenwall Faculty Scholar, Class of 2023.
 Her faculty scholar project, “Autonomy on the Precipice of Cognitive Decline,” seeks to understand how our evolving understanding of the disease affects patients and their families and challenges our legal frameworks.
 Her work — which combines normative, empirical, and legal methods — has been published in the Hastings Center Report, the American Journal of Bioethics, the New England Journal of Medicine, and JAMA Neurology, among other journals.
 She co-authored Clinical Research Ethics Consultation: A Casebook (Oxford University Press).

 Dr. Largent studied Science, Technology, and International Affairs as an undergraduate at Georgetown University and earned a second degree in nursing from Penn Nursing.
 She received her PhD in Health Policy, with a concentration in ethics, from Harvard University and her JD from Harvard Law School, both in 2016.
 Dr. Largent was previously a fellow in the Department of Bioethics at the National Institutes of Health (2008-2010) and clerked for Chief Judge Jeffrey Howard of the United States Court of Appeals for the First Circuit before coming to Penn in 2017.